|

 Peoplese speakers, each who have the power to repeat new words that will further

-simplify and beatify Peoplese, and not to pass along words which do not.
+simplify and beatify Peoplese, and avoid passing along words which do not.
 Thus, anybody can create a new word, and if

 it’s a good one, people will repeat it; if not, not.
 Scientific